RLX-OP/multiple-requests-poster/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Note - This project can also be used for "DDoSing" and this project is only made for educational purposes only.
+Note - This project can also be used for "DDoSing" and this project is only made for educational purposes only and we will not be responsible with what you do.

 <p align="right">(<a href="#top">back to top</a>)</p>